How Napoleon lost his grip on Europe and was finally defeated

 On the 14th of October, the Prussian forces suffered defeats at Jena and at Auerstädt, with tens of thousands killed, as well as thousands taken prisoner.

-When the Grand Armée encountered the Russians at Eylau in February of 1807, they were temporarily pushed back, but then the French defeated them at Friedland in June of the same year.
+When the French Grand Armée encountered the Russians at Eylau in February of 1807, they were temporarily pushed back, but then the French defeated them at Friedland in June of the same year.

 By this stage, Tsar Alexander asked to meet Napoleon at the town of Tilsit, in northern Prussia.